ethberlinzwei/KnowledgeBase/hackers.md

 ## Hacking rules

-You must be at ETHBerlin to work on a project for submission Your hack must be related to Ethereum
+- You must be at ETHBerlin to work on a project for submission
+- Your hack must be related to Ethereum or Ethereum Classic
-You can plan ahead of time, but all code for your project has to be written during the event You cannot steal another team's source code
+- You can plan ahead of time, but all code for your project has to be written during the event
+- You cannot steal another team's source code
-The decision of judges is final for determining prizes and awards Please comply with all instructions from ETHBerlin organizers
+- The decision of judges is final for determining prizes and awards
+- Please comply with all instructions from ETHBerlin organizers

 ## Minimum requirements to be judged

-A link to the open-source code must be provided
+- A link to the open-source code must be provided
-A short presentation file must describe your project The contract address(es) of your deployed demo must be provided, either on a testnet of your choice or mainnet of a platform of choice.
+- A short presentation file must describe your project
+- The contract address(es) of your deployed demo must be provided, either on a testnet of your choice or mainnet of a platform of choice.

 ## Registration